 In most cases, bladder stones are best treated surgically by a cystotomy, which is an opening of the bladder.
 Stones lodged in the urethra can often be flushed into the bladder and removed, but other times, a urethrostomy is needed.
 In all cases, stone analysis and identification at an outside veterinary laboratory is recommended.

 Some pets with bladder stones may be treated through a combination of a raw diet and chronic constitutional homeopathy.
 While there are no specific supplements that reliably dissolve bladder stones, certain supplements may improve and increase urinary tract health.
-These include UT-Strength and Bladder Strength from the company Vetri-Science.
-Canine and Feline Renal Support and Immune Support from the company Standard Process are also helpful in many cases.

 To prevent recurrence of bladder stones, special diets can be used for each type of stone.
 Increasing your pet's water consumption dilutes the urine, which is helpful in preventing crystal formation in the urinary tract.
 Eliminating bacterial urinary tract infections and having your pet's urine checked twice a year may help prevent recurrent bladder stones from forming.
 Additionally, adding a small amount of salt to your pet's water bowl will often increase the amount of water your pet drinks.